Don't Use a Cannon to Kill a Fly: Lightweight Model Editing for LLMs to Correct Deprecated API Recommendations: Related Works

-Prior studies~\cite{sawant2018features,sawant2018understanding,mirian2019web,sawant2019react} have examined the motivations behind API deprecation and how client developers respond to these changes.
-Common reasons for deprecating APIs include improving code readability, reducing redundancy, addressing poor coding practices, and fixing functional bugs.
+\textbf{API Evolution.} Prior studies~\cite{sawant2018features,sawant2018understanding,mirian2019web,sawant2019react} have examined the motivations behind API deprecation and how developers respond to the changes.
+Common reasons for deprecating APIs include improving code readability, reducing redundancy, addressing poor coding practices, and fixing bugs.
 Deprecated APIs can impact hundreds of dependent projects~\cite{robbes2012developers}, particularly as developers struggle to keep pace with fast-evolving software ecosystems~\cite{linares2013api,wang2020empirical}.
 For instance, McDonnell et al.~\cite{mcdonnell2013empirical} found that only 22\% of deprecated API usages are eventually migrated to replacement APIs.
-Similarly, Hora et al.~\cite{hora2015developers} observed that while developers invest considerable effort in identifying and adopting alternatives, most projects fail to take timely action to address deprecations.
+Hora et al.~\cite{hora2015developers} observed that while developers invest considerable effort in identifying and adopting alternatives, most projects fail to take timely action to address deprecations.
 Such delays lead to the silent accumulation of technical debt, complicating future migrations as multiple API changes must be resolved simultaneously~\cite{sawant2016reaction}.
 Against this backdrop, deprecated APIs pose a critical problem for LLMs—a challenge amplified by their growing integration into software development workflows.
-Wang et al.~\cite{wang2024llms} reported that 37.4\% of GPT-3.5’s API predictions involve deprecated APIs, underscoring the practical urgency of this issue.
-Motivated by this, our work focuses on updating deprecated API knowledge in LLMs through model editing techniques, addressing the gap between static pre-trained knowledge in LLMs and evolving APIs.
+Wang et al.~\cite{wang2024llms} found that 37.4\% of GPT-3.5’s API predictions are deprecated, motivating our work to update LLMs’ API knowledge via model editing to keep pace with evolving APIs.